0x9ONU/Obsidian-Notes/2 - Sophomore Year/Fall 2023/Digital Structures and Algorithms One/Week 6/DSA Week 6 - Day 1.md

 ## Definitions

 **In-place sorting**
-- No extra space is needed beyond a cosntant amount
+- No extra space is needed beyond a constant amount
 - Constant number of variables
 - Swapping